Table of Contents

-What Is Rush: A Disney Pixar Adventure?
+What is Rush: A Disney Pixar Adventure?

 Rush: A Disney Pixar Adventure is a casual adventure game developed by Asobo Studio and published by Xbox Game Studios.
 The game allows players to explore worlds inspired by popular Pixar movies such as Toy Story, The Incredibles, Cars, Up, Ratatouille, and Finding Dory.